meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - #SparkSF had an awesome demo today!
 I love the #vapexhale machine.
 It"s dependable and you can use all kinds of cool attachments!
   - don’t trust vape shops when you’re drunk
 - **reddit comments**:
+  - Four Loko looks like an energy drink I'd love to have as a kid.
+  - I'd love to see who's behind the push to ban these.
+Follow the money.
+  - I am a person who orders online, and has supplied to DIY for the rest of my life.
+This ban won't affect me personally, but it's totally a step in the wrong direction.
+  - Even the canadian government came out and said vaping was better than smoking on may 23rd.

 ### Enforcement
 - **ecig tweets**:
   - aayyyeee happy new year i lost my juul &amp; chipped my tooth